tayruxin/tp/docs/DeveloperGuide.md

       if that company is in the filtered list, potentially leading to additional steps.

-- **Alternative 2:** The company details panel will still display the details of the company that was selected before the
+- **Alternative 2:** The company details panel will still display the details of the company that was selected before the filter command is executed.
-<<<<<<< Updated upstream
-filter command is executed.
     - Pros: Users can still view the details of the company in the company details panel alongside the filtered list of companies.
     - Cons: Users may be confused as the currently viewed company in the company details panel may not be in the filtered list of companies.

 ### 4.4 Edit feature